brianglass/anastasis/files/monday_matins5.md

 Subject to the sensual pleasures of the flesh, separated far from you, O Word, and grown like all the beasts, do not despise me, Saviour, but turn me back before the end and save me.

-In no way do I desist from offences, and though I cry, Â‘I have sinned, wretch that I amÂ’, I never do deeds of repentance.
+In no way do I desist from offences, and though I cry, ‘I have sinned, wretch that I am’, I never do deeds of repentance.
 Take pity on me, Lord, and give compunction to my hardened soul.

 ****